Many Christians are drowning in debt, struggling to make ends meet, and living from check to check.

 As you can see, the tithe was similar to the Sabbath day in the sense that it was given to meet the needs of the people.

 Poor people weren’t even commanded to tithe under the Old Covenant — they RECEIVED the third tithe as a form of charity.
 The tithe was to be given by those who owned land — NOT by those who didn’t own land (e.g. Levites, foreigners, orphans, and widows).
 The poor were permitted to glean food from other people’s land because they were POOR.
-They had nothing to tithe from!
+They had no abundance to tithe from!

 3. Telling people to “keep tithing and trust God to provide” sets a poor example of Christlike leadership.